Peg O'Connor: Publications

 O'Connor's third book will explore issues of addiction and recovery through the lens of philosophy.
-In an interview on her book, she states: "Addicts are frequently very philosophical; we tend to be armchair thinkers.
+In an interview about the book, she said: "Addicts are frequently very philosophical; we tend to be armchair thinkers.
 Addicts struggle with issues of self-identity, self-knowledge and self-deception, the nature of God, existential dilemmas, marking the line between appearance and reality, free will and voluntariness, and moral responsibility.
 These are prompted by acute instances of self-examination and reflection about how to live well."

-O'Connor also maintains a blog on Psychology Today that deals with the philosophy of addiction, contributes to the New York Times' Opinionator and The Stone blogs about similar topics, and co-maintains the Stanford Encyclopedia of Philosophy's article about topics in feminism.
+O'Connor also maintains a blog on Psychology Today that deals with the philosophy of addiction, contributes to the New York Times's Opinionator and The Stone blogs about similar topics, and co-maintains the Stanford Encyclopedia of Philosophy's article about topics in feminism.